fossasia/searss/README.md

 # Using
 Run `python rss-generator.py` and enter the search query.
 A RSS feed will be displayed containing the search results.

+To script the rss generator, pipe a query into `rss-generator.py` and write the result to a file, for example:
+`echo "fossasia" | python rss-generator.py > /tmp/fossasia.rss`